harishtpj/HPI/README.md

 If you're going to use the precompiled binaries, make sure that you've added their location to your **PATH** environment variable for system-wide access.

+A web editor is also available for this at https://harishtpj.github.io/HPI/.

 # Usage
 To run your first program, fire up you favourite text editor and copy the following lines to `hello.hpi` file: